-The special features of our metal press fittings are their design and manufacture, aka combipress (more on that later).
+One special features of our metal press fittings is their design and manufacture, aka "combipress" (more on that later).
 They allow reliable installation and ensure permanently tight connections.
 During the development of all systems, the focus was on ensuring that all press jaws and press machines used for press connections, type M-MM (mechanical connectors made of metal for metal pipes), can be approved.
 A possible mix-up of the pressing jaws - which can easily happen during the hectic construction work - therefore does not represent a safety risk with SANHA® products.

 The pressing tools listed below are suitable for all metallic pressing systems, provided that the care and maintenance instructions are observed, in order to produce a permanently tight press connection.

 General information on press tools

 Press fitting, pipe, press jaw and press machine are always matched to each other in such a way that the interaction of these four components results in a non-detachable, form-fitting and longitudinal force-fitting, sufficiently pressure-resistant joint.
 On the other hand, this means that the tolerances to be absorbed by the system must be distributed among the components.